RubenSystems/task-dispatcher/README.md

 }
 ```

-##### Clear queue
+##### Clear ("join") queue
-This should only be done when program execution is complete.
-This can cause nasty issues if it is not called before the program halts.
+Joining should be done when program execution is complete.
+This prevents nasty issues when the program halts.
+If the queue is operating forever, such as on a webserver, joining is not required.

 ```c
 join(&queue);